What Do You Need to Know About Mesothelioma Lawsuits?

 No – there are several types of law firms.

-One thing is for sure: We are not the type of law firm that signs up cases and tosses them to someone else to do the work.
-We take a personal interest in our cases and intend to do the legal work necessary on each and every case unless there is a compelling reason to bring in additional law firm expertise.
+One thing is for certain: We are not the type of law firm that signs up cases and then sends them to someone else to do the work.
+We take a personal interest in our cases and intend to do the legal work necessary on each and every case, unless there is a compelling reason to bring in additional law firm expertise.
+We intend to be with you and your family every step of the way in your legal case, from start to finish.

-Other types of law firms include the “mom and pop” mesothelioma law firm, maybe a small law firm in your area that you rely on for other legal needs.
+Other types of law firms include the small general practice law firm, maybe a small law firm in your area that you rely on for other legal needs.
 These firms may lack the necessary expertise to handle mesothelioma cases, as well as the financial and other resources needed to sustain themselves for months or years without pay.
 If they are able to secure some form of compensation for a mesothelioma lawsuit, it’s likely that the sum is nowhere near as close to what you could receive with a more experienced mesothelioma lawyer.

 Another is the “big fancy law firm,” which tends to be a very large law firm with a snazzy headquarters in a major city and at least 100 employees on their payroll.
-(For the record, we are headquartered in Houston, Texas and have over 50 lawyers and staff – we think this is the right size.)
+(For the record, we are headquartered in Houston, Texas and have about 50 employees, including lawyers and staff – we think this is just the right size.)

-Finally, there are law firms that trade, flip or sell cases.
+Finally, there are law firms that sign up mesothelioma clients and then send their cases to other law firms to actually work on their cases.
 Generally, these are the mesothelioma law firms that place ads on TV.
 The law firm that’s advertising is often just a front or “holder” law firm.
-They do not actually handle cases but have a business model wherein they sell mesothelioma cases to other law firms.
+They do not actually handle cases, but have a business model wherein they send mesothelioma cases to other law firms.
 That means that you likely won’t be working with the mesothelioma law firm that you initially contacted, and you may be confused about whom to actually call when you need help!
-These law firms are all about getting a high-volume of mesothelioma clients because they work more like an assembly line; sometimes they only have their mesothelioma clients participate in the asbestos bankruptcy trusts, even if they would receive more compensation through other legal routes, and they have their clients sign the same form that everyone signs and make sure to get them “down the line,” fast.
-What you end up paying for is someone who pushes papers instead of the high-value legal work that you really need.
+Unfortunately, some law firms are all about getting a high-volume of mesothelioma clients because they work more like an assembly line.
+Sometimes they only have their mesothelioma clients participate in the asbestos bankruptcy trusts, even if they would receive more compensation through other legal routes.
+This means you end up paying for someone who pushes papers instead of the high-value legal work that you really need.

 These mesothelioma “referral law firms” end up costing you just the same as a quality mesothelioma law firm that puts actual care and attention into your case.
-Beware of these firms!
+Beware of any law firm that will not commit to handling your case from start to finish.